gedePakusadewa/simple_ig_clone/README.md

 This project uses several technologies including the PHP programming language (ver 8.-), Laravel framework (ver 8.-), javascript, HTML, CSS, sql, PostgreSQL databases, Visual Studio Code, and Ubuntu OS (ver 20 .- LTS).

-This project can be accessed at the following link: http://simple-ig-clone.herokuapp.com/ But for now, i will block access to this link.
-If you want to know more, please e-mail me at tioktanying@gmail.com
+This project can be accessed at the following link: http://simple-ig-clone.herokuapp.com/ But for now, you only can login using existed account `deltagamma`.

 ---